interval1066/interp/README.md

 Was hoping to get some collaboration or help on this, would appreciate it.
 Any and all comments would really be appreciated, send to interval1066@gmail.com, and thanks.

+Requires libconfig  1.7.3, distributed as a linux source tree here: http://hyperrealm.github.io/libconfig/.
+There are a couple of visual studio project files as well.

 UPDATE: Got the help system working.
 Added more funtionality to the badl and list commands, still not completed yet.
 I'm just winging this thing as I go along.
 Adding stuff as it hits me.
 There's literally no purpose to this thing, just showcasing my interpreter code.